hoplon/hoplon/doc/Getting-Started.md

 * Clojure namespaces (ClojureScript macros are written in Clojure).
 * ClojureScript namespaces to be used in the project.
-* Raw JavaScript source files to be prepended (in dependency order) to the _main.js_ compiler output file.
+* Raw JavaScript source files to be prepended (in dependency order) to the _main.js_ output file.
-* Google Closure Compiler ready JavaScript and extern files which will be included in the ClojureScript compilation of the project.
+* Google Closure Compiler ready JavaScript source and extern files.

 Note that JavaScript dependency jar files must be prepared a certain way, described [here](#).